 - Create and Start Migration Batch with Exchange Admin Center (EAC)

 - Want to Outsource or Automate the Google Workspace to Office 365 Migration?

 Mailbox Migration from Google Workspace to Office 365 – Method 1

-This process migrate Google Workspace mailboxes to Office 365.
-It cannot move contacts, calendars as it makes use of the capabilities of IMAP migration.
+This process migrates Google Workspace mailboxes to Office 365.
+It cannot move contacts, or calendars as it makes use of the capabilities of IMAP migration.

 Now, all the users must have mailboxes in Office 365 to hold the emails after migration.
 You need to add users to Office 365 along with their licenses.
 There also needs to be an Exchange Online plan in each user license.

 You can add several users at once by doing the following: